HiRoFa/spidermonkey_runtime/README.md

 Nowhere near production ready, it is untested...

-It works with the mozjs crate version 0.10.1 which is already pretty old but there are no newer releases, when i get more comfortable with spidermonkey and mozjs i'll see about using a git pull of a newer version.
+From 0.2.0 it works with the latest mozjs crate version 0.13.0.
+0.1.0 and older worked with the mozjs 0.10.1 release. (mozjs does not publish new release anymore because of a [bug](https://github.com/rust-lang/cargo/issues/6917) in cargo)

 Please see the [CHANGELOG](CHANGELOG.md) for what's new.

-0.1 works with mozjs 0.10.1 and meets the goals i've set

-For 0.2 the goals is mostly the same but with a much newer mozjs

 # 0.1 goals